 Bosnia-Herzegovina is the most culturally and religiously diverse country in the Balkans.
-Home to several ethnic minorities, such as the Bosniaks, Croats, and Serbs, this is a true crossroads country.
+Home to several ethnic minorities, such as the Bosniaks, Croats, and Serbs, is a real crossroads.
 This is a close as you can get to the Middle East and Muslim culture without leaving Europe.

 In Bosnia-Herzegovina, cityscapes are dotted with both church spires and minarets.
-It’s one of the very few countries in Europe with a Muslim majority, which makes this a fascinating place to visit.
+It’s one of the very few countries in Europe with a Muslim majority, making this a fascinating place to visit.

 Combining a rich cultural heritage with beautiful nature, Bosnia-Herzegovina has a variety of attractions.
-Make sure you visit Mostar and Sarajevo, but also allow time to go whitewater rafting in Bihać, Banja Luka or Foča and explore little towns such as Trebinje.
+Make sure you visit Mostar and Sarajevo and allow time to go whitewater rafting in Bihać, Banja Luka, or Foča and explore little towns such as Trebinje.